wzhengsen/LuaOOP/README_EN.md

 test4:delete();
 ```

->Use class.Break to force a break in access permissions:
+>Use class.raw to force a break in access permissions:
 ```lua
 require("OOP.Class");
 local Test = class();